Osteoporosis

 • The decline in bone mass begins earlier in women than in men.

-• To prevent osteoporosis it is important to remain active, to take on plenty of calcium, and not to smoke.
+• To prevent osteoporosis, it is important to remain active, spend plenty of time outdoors, eat a calcium-rich diet and avoid smoking.

 Note: The information in this article cannot and should not replace a medical consultation and must not be used for self-diagnosis or treatment.